iKarTehFox/web-clock-docs/docs/url-params.md

 | weatherLon | float | Longitude of the location |
 | weatherUnits | string | Units to use for weather data (`metric` or `imperial`) |

-**Example:** `?weatherApi=API_KEY&weatherLat=40.7128&weatherLon=-74.0060&weatherUnits=imperial` would load the weather widget with the specified OWM API key, using imperial units, and the coordinates of New York City.
+**Example:** `?weatherApi=API_KEY&weatherLat=40.7128&weatherLon=-74.0060&weatherUnits=imperial` would load the weather widget with the specified API key, using imperial units, and the coordinates of New York City.

 <hr>